onoma2/TriwalkmaVersio/README.md

 If there will be updates, they will be minor, interface related.

-So please welcome Triwalma Versio as your new eurorack instrument.
+So please welcome Triwalkma Versio as your new eurorack instrument.